i-MSCP/imscp/contrib/Listeners/README.md

 ### 10_proftpd_tuning.pl

-Listener file that removes the ServerIdent information, allows to change the passive ports and forces a TLS connection for non local networks.
+Listener file that removes the ServerIdent information, and forces a TLS connection for non local networks.

 ## Roundcube listeners